 3. How is CBD Isolate made?The first requirement to creating potent and pure CBD isolate is to make sure that the plant used for extraction is either hemp or a strain with high cannabidiol such as Harlequin or Charlotte’s Web.
 The plant must be grown in an organic environment with no harmful chemicals or by-product.

 To begin the process of creating CBD isolate, supercritical CO2 extraction is applied to the hemp plant.
-This extracts the oils containing the highest levels of CBD from the plant.
+This extraction process retrieves the oils containing the highest levels of CBD from the plant.
 After this process, the CBD is then decarboxylated.
 By applying the right amount of heat to the plant, CBD is converted to CBDA.
 You need to do this in order to create an effective product.
-CBDA on its own does not have the effects you are looking for, so decarbing is key.
-Put differently, CBDA is the acidic form of CBD and is not bioavailable in the body.
+CBD on its own does not have the effects you are looking for, so decarbing is key.
+Put differently, CBDA is the acidic form of CBD and is not bio-available in the body.

 Once activated, the CBD hemp oil is then put through a purifying process using filtration to remove all other plant matter.
-It is then winterized (soaked in alcohol and cooled down or frozen to remove any excess impurities remaining after the filtration process).
+Once all unwanted plant particles are gone, it is then winterized (soaked in alcohol and cooled down or frozen to remove any excess impurities remaining after the filtration process).
 The final product?
-A pure isolate crystalline or powder with up to 99% pure Cannabidiol.
+A pure isolate crystalline or CBD powder with up to 99% pure Cannabidiol.

 4. CBD Crystalline Isolate vs. CBD Powder Isolate

 CBD Isolate in bulk!
 What would you want to treat with yours?
 Photo: @extractlabs

 Crystal Isolate (often referred to as Isolate Shatter or Slabs) and CBD Powder Isolate possess all the same effects and qualities.
 The only difference is simply in their structure.
 Crystal Isolate is pure CBD crystals, and Powder Isolate is, well, pure CBD powder.